Pursuing the Perfect Pedometer

 Analysis and Test Results

+In this review we limited our choices to devices that count steps and distance and that clips to one's shoe or pocket, but there are many different types of electronics that can monitor distance and activity.
 Most people look to acquire this gadget for one of two primary reasons: some will be simply looking to track their daily activity or exercise while others are looking to motivate further daily motion.
 If you are physically active already, and interested in using a device to track that, your needs will be slightly different from he or she who is looking to use a device to inspire healthy habits.
 That being said, every device in our test will serve either of these types of user.
-If you want more detailed data collection than can be gleaned from one of these simple counters, be sure to check out our Fitness Tracker Review which compares devices that record physical activity as well as sleep, diet, mood, and other personal data.

 If you are looking to quantify your daily physical activity, virtually any model will suffice.
 The most basic units count up the total number of steps taken in a day.
-All store that data for at least a few days.
-The simplest products store days worth of data in the device, disposing of older data as new data is generated.
+Most store that data for at least a few days.
+The simplest products simply log steps until you reset.
+Next up, in terms of complication, are those that store days worth of data in the device, disposing of older data as new data is generated.
 If the user is to keep track of long term trends, the information must be manually transferred to a notebook of some sort.
 Other devices interface with specialized smartphone, computer, or web-based software that stores and organizes the information.

 Criteria for Evaluation

-You will most likely just do this once, but some of the devices are much easier to get using than others.
-Notably, the Striiv took a very long time to sync with its downloadable pc interface.
-The non-connecting devices (Omron and Ozeri) had easy-to-read instruction manuals and quick set up procedures.
-However, both of these have flimsy buttons that get inadvertently pressed.
-More than once with each of these devices, the user information and associated data was accidentally and completely cleared.
-This required another round of set-up, not to mention the loss of data.
+We evaluated each products ease of use in terms of the setup process, and then ongoing user-friendliness.
+You will most likely set up your pedometer just once, but some of the devices are much easier to get using than others.
+Notably, the Striiv took a long time to sync with its downloadable pc interface.
+The non-connecting devices (Omron, CSX, 3DFitBud) had easy-to-read instruction manuals and quick setup procedures.

 Every device in this review uses a miniaturized electronic accelerometer.
 An accelerometer simply detects movement.
 Each device uses a slightly different combination of sensors and algorithms to translate the movement of the device into a human's activity.
 All data displayed by or exported from the devices we tested is an indirect translation of the movement of the device.
 The translation of that movement is a function of the design and programming of the device as well as data entered by the user.
-In most cases, the user must enter his or her stride length, for instance.
-The device senses the movement of a single step, and distance is derived by multiplying the step count by the user's average stride length.
+In some cases, for instance, the user must enter his or her stride length.
+The device senses the movement of a single step, and distance is derived by multiplying the step count by the user's (or population's) average stride length.
 Additionally, some of the tested models come with accompanying smartphone and/or computer apps that can process and correlate user-entered data like subjective mood measure, food intake, body mass, etc.

 Biofeedback is a process that enables an individual to learn how to change physiological activity for the purposes of improving health and performance.
-A pedometer is a biofeedback device that tells a person how many steps they have taken or how far they have walked, usually within one day, with the intention of bringing more awareness to their level of activity.
+These gadgets are biofeedback devices that tells a person how many steps they have taken or how far they have walked, usually within one day, with the intention of bringing more awareness to their level of activity.
 These differ from GPS-based motion tracking devices in that they are typically intended solely for walking.

-Widespread use of pedometers for biofeedback began in the 1960s in Japan when Y. Hatano sold and marketed the Manpo-kei, meaning "10,000 steps meter."
+Widespread use of these products for biofeedback began in the 1960s in Japan when Y. Hatano sold and marketed the Manpo-kei, meaning "10,000 steps meter."
 Hatano provided research to prove his marketing claim that 10,000 daily steps was the perfect balance of activity for a healthy lifestyle.
-This round number, amounting to around five miles for the average person, persists to this day as the recommendation for "how much exercise is necessary to manage your weight," by the U.S. Surgeon General.
+This round number, amounting to around five miles for the average person, persists to this day as the recommendation for "how much exercise is necessary to manage your weight" by the U.S. Surgeon General.

 The recent development of portable information devices has increased the accuracy and multi-functionality of modern designs.
 While the pendulum-based models are still in widespread use and are cheap, they can be inaccurate.
 This is exacerbated when converting steps taken to distance traveled or calories burned.
 Accelerometers are electronic devices that can sense movement in up to three dimensions.
 Smartphones contain accelerometers to orient the device for viewing the screen, and applications have been recently developed to use them as pedometers.
 In some cases these can be run without using the central CPU of the device, and thus don't drain the battery.